CrayLabs/SmartSim/doc/orchestrator.rst

   instance to the ``Client`` constructor.

 Below is an image illustrating communication within a colocated SmartSim ``Model`` spanning multiple compute nodes.
-As demonstrated in the diagram, each process of the application creates its own SmartRedis client connection to the ``Orchestrator`` running on the same host.
+As demonstrated in the diagram, each process of the application creates its own SmartRedis ``Client`` connection to the ``Orchestrator`` running on the same host.

 .. figure:: images/colocated_orchestrator-1.png